shiwano/grunt-blink1/README.md

 Type: `String` or `Array`
 Default value: None (Required)

-Colors that is given to blink(1) for blink.
+A value that is given to blink(1) for blink.
 [CSS color string](http://www.w3.org/TR/CSS21/syndata.html#color-units) is available.

 #### turnOff
 Type: `Boolean`